 The scope of the business and finance category of the AoG consultancy services solution includes consultancy services in the following sub-categories.
 Providers may also provide additional focus areas per sub-category.
+Each sub category provides a list of examples of the services that might be offered with that sub category.
+Please note that this list is not exhaustive.
+If you are unsure if your project is within scope of this consultancy contract please email the Consultancy services team.

 Quality assurance and advice including independent quality assurance, technical quality assurance and other quality assurance.